Civic technology: Government-led initiatives

+Inspired by an appetite to build government technology with new processes, new digital agencies started the Digital Services Coalition to help build on the momentum.

 Citizen-led initiatives

 Civic technology is built by a variety of companies, organizations and volunteer groups.
 One prominent example is Code for America, a not-for-profit based in San Francisco, working toward addressing the gap between the government and citizens.
 College students from Harvard University created the national non-profit Coding it Forward that creates data science and technology internships for undergraduate and graduate students in United States federal agencies.
 Another example of a civic technology organization is the Chi Hack Night, based in Chicago.
 The Chi Hack Night is a weekly, volunteer-run event for building, sharing and learning about civic technology.
 Civic Hall is a coworking and event space in New York City for people who want to contribute to civic-minded projects using technology.
 And OpenGov creates software designed to enable public agencies to make data-driven decisions, improve budgeting and planning, and inform elected officials and citizens.

 OneBusAway, a mobile app that displays real-time transit info, exemplifies the open data use of civic technology.
 It is maintained by volunteers and has the civic utility of helping people navigate their way through cities.
 It follows the idea that technology can be a tool for which government can act as a society-equalizer.

 Princeton University Professor Andrew Appel set out to prove how easy it was to hack into a voting machine.
-On February 3, 2007, he and a graduate student, Alex Halderman, purchased a voting machine, and Halderman picked the lock in 7 seconds.
+On 3 February 2007, he and a graduate student, Alex Halderman, purchased a voting machine, and Halderman picked the lock in 7 seconds.
 They removed the 4 ROM chips and replaced them with modified versions of their own: a version of modified firmware that could throw off the machine's results, subtly altering the tally of votes, never to betray a hint to the voter.
 It took less than 7 minutes to complete the process.

 In September 2016, Appel wrote a testimony for the Congress House Subcommittee on Information Technology hearing on "Cybersecurity: Ensuring the Integrity of the Ballot Box", suggesting to for Congress to eliminate touchscreen voting machines after the election of 2016, and that it require all elections be subject to sensible auditing after every election to ensure that the systems are functioning properly and to prove to the American people that their votes are counted as cast.

+5 Calls is a civic technology service founded in 2017 that assists users with calling their Congressional representatives.
+It provides users with scripts that they can use in calls and the phone numbers of their Representatives and Senators, as well as other information.